Vacant Lot Soil Remediation Budget Planner

 - Capping cost = lot area (sq ft) × cap cost per square foot.

-Phytoremediation cost combines cost per square foot per year with the number of years:
+Phytoremediation cost combines cost per square foot per year with the number of years in your plan:

 - Annual phyto cost = lot area × phyto cost per sq ft per year.